dfinke/PowerShellISE/README.md

 ### Download the module
 This module uses Shay's implementation and does two things.

 * Provides a function Get-ISEKeys that can return all the keys.
-Or you can search by name or shortcut
+Or you can search by name or shortcut.

 ```powershell
 PS C:\> Get-ISEKeys scroll